 Earth day is approaching, and the best way to rise to the occasion is using facility-based green initiatives to bring in big energy savings.
-According to the International Energy Agency, buildings account for approximately 40 percent of total direct and indirect carbon emissions .
-They are also responsible for 25 percent of global water consumption and 40 percent of global resource consumption .
-In addition to their environmental impact, facilities are community/social hubs that can bring people together, making your building a great place to spread knowledge and make a collective positive impact.
-This Earth Day, let’s leverage the opportunity to facilitate change through the following initiatives:
+According to the International Energy Agency, buildings account for approximately 40 percent of total direct and indirect carbon emissions–and for 25 percent of global water consumption.
+Although facilities are attached to a major environmental impact, they are also community/social hubs that can bring people together.
+Your building can help mitigate the global resource footprint by making your building a place to spread knowledge and make a collective positive impact.
+This Earth Day, let’s leverage the opportunity to facilitate change through the following initiatives…

 Green facility initiatives and sustainable innovations have a direct and measurable impact on the Earth.
 What better time to implement such initiatives than on Earth Day?
 In addition, these improvements also result in significant cost savings.
 Make sure you set measurable goals so you can track progress and engage occupants in their collective achievements.
 If you are just beginning your sustainable transformation, some simple and impactful initiatives include:

 LED lighting retrofits: Stouch Lighting, is a lighting company with a host of information regarding the benefits of a LED retrofit for your business.

 Improving facility recycling: The implementation of a waste minimization program will deliver insights on data received from your buildings waste stream cycle from start to finish.
 Improvements in your waste stream(s) can quickly translate into significant savings, bringing in more resources to satisfy your building customers.